 Our article continues below with additional information on inserting a text box in Google Docs, including pictures of these steps.

-How to Add a Text Box to a Google Docs Document (Guide with Pictures)
+How to Add a Textbox in Google Docs Document (Guide with Pictures)

 The steps in this article were performed in the Google Chrome desktop Web browser, but it will also work in other desktop browsers like Firefox or Edge.

 Other Google Apps can have text boxes, too.
 This guide will show you how to remove a text box in Google Slides.

 Step 1: Navigate to your Google Drive at https://drive.google.com and open the document for the text box.

 Step 2: Click at the point in the document where you want to add the text box.

 Step 3: Select the Insert tab at the top of the window.

 Step 4: Choose the Drawing option to open the Drawing tool, then click New.

 This is going to open the Drawing dialog box which will allow you to draw your text box shape and utilize the rest of the drawing tool’s commands.

 Step 5: Click the Text box icon in the toolbar above the canvas.